marasco/gitbook-wpr-tournated/getting-started/tournament-setup.md

 - Confirm your tournament is listed on the **USPA Calendar**.
 - **Lead time:** TDs should log in and learn the TMS **at least 8 weeks** before the tournament.

-**Cancellation policy (summary):** Tournaments may be automatically **canceled 3 weeks** before the scheduled date if the host club has not submitted their entry fee and created/submitted their tournament.
+**Cancellation policy (summary):** Tournaments may be automatically **cancelled 3 weeks** before the scheduled date if the host club has not submitted their entry fee and created/submitted their tournament.
 Multiple reminder emails are sent starting 90 days out.
 Stay responsive and submit required materials on time to avoid removal from the calendar.

 ---